matomo-org/puppet-piwik/README.md

 }
 ```

-Do not forget to update your local hosts file when adding servers
+Do not forget to update your local hosts file when adding servers.

 ### Requirements
 * puppetlabs-apache - https://github.com/puppetlabs/puppetlabs-apache